addyosmani/backbone-fundamentals/README.md

 });
 ```

 Backbone models support a model.change() event which is triggered when the state of a model changes.
 In the following example, by 'state' I'm referring to the value of a Todo model's attributes.
-The reason changes of state are important to test are that there may be state-dependant events in your application e.g you may wish to display a confirmation view once a Todo model has been updated.
+The reason changes of state are important to test are that there may be state-dependent events in your application e.g you may wish to display a confirmation view once a Todo model has been updated.

 ```javascript
 it('Fires a custom event when the state changes.', function() {